 Using its snippet preview, you can determine how your post will look in the search results, and also edit its meta title and description.
 The plugin helps you to improve your site’s ranking in search result pages, and increase the click-through rate for organic results.

 This plugin helps to save and store your WordPress installation in full, including the “wp-content” directory.
 And in the case of an emergency or data loss, you can easily restore everything with a single .zip backup file.
 The plugin being multisite compatible, you can take backups of the whole network, or any sub-blog without any hassle.

-As a necessary requirement, the plugin does enable you to store the backup to a cloud drive to prevent file loss or damage.
-That being said, you can also push the backups to an external backup or storage service like Dropbox, S3, FTP, etc. Moreover, the plugin does additional optimization tasks like optimizing database, repairing database, etc.
+As a requirement, the plugin does enable you to store the backup to a cloud drive to prevent file loss or damage.
+That being said, you can also push the backups to an external backup or storage service like Dropbox, S3, FTP, etc. Moreover, the plugin does additional optimization tasks optimizing and repairing databases, etc.

 WP Security Audit Log is a comprehensive audit log and user monitoring plugin that keeps a record of all activities occurring on a multisite network.
 Using this plugin and checking its notifications, you can track suspicious activities and prevent security issues.

 Not only this, you can even monitor user activities, .e.g, when someone logs in or out from their dashboard, when a new user is created, etc. You can think it like a security camera in your office that tries to protect things and records video to check on thieves.